Soundbytes/theme_supermint/README.md

 * Creating a manual test plan.
 * Treat downloads as experimental and *not for production*.
 * Testing updates to theme with version 8.x.x of Concrete5.
-* Adding docmentation from archive
+* Adding documentation from archive

 ### Fatal bugs
 * None known at this commit